andressolarte/JavaTest/kenect-spring-test-1/README.md

 This project is configured with several Spring technologies.
 Feel free to add more or remove any that you would like.

+### Definition
+Contact: Just like you would find in your phone or address book.
+You need to store information pertinent to a person.
+What you store, how you store it, and why is up to you.
+Think about real-world scenarios and include information pertinent to those scenarios.

 ### What we are looking for
 Please use good programming patterns.
 We are looking for good separation of concerns, OOP principles, structure and relationships of your data.
 Really, just good code.